Exporting a Quicktime Movie

 Motion Blur smooths the transition between events.
 Using motion blur adds significant time to the rendering of the the movie.
 For most timelines, motion blur is not necessary and should be set to None.
 Wikipedia has an informative article explaining motion blur.

-You can also create a QuickTime movie by selecting Apple Devices from the File menu.
-If you choose this option you can optimize your QuickTime Movie for the iPhone, Apple TV, or the iPod.
+You can also create a QuickTime movie by selecting Share > iTunes.
+If you choose this option you can optimize your QuickTime Movie for playback on the iPhone, Apple TV, iPod, or any computer.

 Tips

-If you are not planning to edit your movie, we recommend using Device Export.
+• If you are not planning to edit your movie, we recommend using Share > iTunes instead.